CloudFormation

 2. Choose Update and Use current template.

-After deployment has been completed, the version can be confirmed by navigating to the SysdigAgentCluster ECS cluster and reviewing the Task’s Image URI.
+After the deployment is completed, confirm the version by navigating to the SysdigAgentCluster ECS cluster and reviewing the Task’s Image URI.

 Workload Agent